Clark County, Washington

-Clark County Washington about 4 years ago
+Clark County Washington over 4 years ago

 We live NW of Amboy, WA on 10 acres and would like to plant food to help the wildlife, primarily deer, through the winter to come.
 We are forested and reside at 750 feet elevation.
 What would be best to plant now (Sept.
 15th) that will grow through the winter?